-Students are required to have taken two semesters of calculus (calc I & II) and have taken courses in upper division (3000/4000 level) biological sciences.
+Students are required to have taken one semester of calculus (calc I) and have taken courses in biological sciences.
 Students should have a baccalaureate degree in a scientific field from an accredited college or university or completion of work equivalent to the baccalaureate or master's degree in a scientific field given at University of Colorado.
 Minimum undergraduate GPA of at least 3.0 on a 4 point scale.
+While not required, a previous statistics or biostatistics course with a grade of B or higher and prior exposure to statistical software are highly recommended for students entering the program.